 Compact satellite communicator for off-grid contact.
 Two-way messaging allows texting, posting, and inReach communication.
 SOS alerts triggers messages to GEOS in emergencies.
 GPS tracking location shares with folks back home.
 Global Iridium satellite network goes beyond cellphone coverage.
 InReach weather forecasting gives detailed weather updates

 Light and Chargers

-It varies, but the go-to is usually some type of dry food from mountain house, backpackers pantry, or any other yummy ones we find.
-We also pack ramen, coffee, nuun for rehydration, gu or something for an energy boost, and snacks that I like or give energy like Trail mix, nuts, etc. We like to also have some fruit, or a pre-made sandwich to start lunch on the first day.
-Also, don’t forget to pack a couple of packs of hot sauces or things to make your food taste better.
+You can do so many different things with packing food for backpacking.
+Just do yourself a favor and make sure you pack extra food.
+TRUST ME.
+I suggest picking up some dry food packs on hand because they are easy, and many of them are pretty tasty.
+We also pack ramen, coffee, nuun, and Drip Drops for rehydration, gu or something for an energy boost, and snacks that I like or give energy like Trail mix, nuts, etc. I try to pack fruit or a pre-made sandwich to start lunch on the first day.
+Also, don’t forget to pack a couple of hot sauces, mayo packets, salt and pepper, or things to make your food taste better.

-We have 2 that we use and love.
-The @Katadyn BeFree Water Filtration System (3L) to filter into our bladders or the @saywer Squeeze Water Filter System to squeeze into our water bottles.
-BUT we found that it’s always good to have more than one filtration option with you in case something happens to one because WATER IS LIFE.
+Water filtration is super important.
+Although I recommend carrying extra water, water filtration will be necessary for longer hikes and to help you minimize your weight.
+We have two that we use and love.
+We use the Katadyn BeFree Water Filtration System to filter into our bladders, the Sawyer Squeeze Water Filter System, and the Katadyn BeFree Water to squeeze into our water bottles.
+But we found that having more than one filtration option with you is always good if something happens to one.
+Remember, water is life.